michael-erasmus/money-machine/README.md

 Michael Erasmus

-#Motivation

-## Methodology and technical details
+## Motivation

+Code for my blog post: http://michaelerasm.us/post/money-machine

+## Requirements

+To reproduce this analysis, you'll need to have [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/) installed.

 ## Analysis

 To start the Notebook environment with Jupyter running, run:

 ```
+docker-compose build
 docker-compose up -d
 ```

- You can then connect to the notebook [here](http://localhost:8688/notebooks/Buffer%20Discourse%20Data%20Analysis.ipynb#Plot-Distribution-of-posts-per-topic)
+You can then open the notebook [here](http://localhost:8889/notebooks/Forecast%20the%20%20S%26P%20500.ipynb)

 To shut it down
 ```